arx/ArxPackages/README.md

     $ ./package -p package -v x.y changelog # Add changelog entry
     $ ./package -p package -v x.y finalize  # Generate checksums and README

+### Pusing existing versions to new distro releases

+The Open Build Service can automatically build packages for new distribution releases from the same sources once repositories for those releases have been added.
+For Launchpad, we need to re-upload the sources for the new Ubuntu releases.

+First, update the `ubuntu_versions` array in the `config` file.
+Then re-run

+    $ ./package -p package -v x.y

+This should automatically re-run dep.prepare and deb.dispatch steps for new distro releases.
+Source packages, local builds and packages for existing distro releases will not be touched with this option.

+Note that creating debian packages only works for the latest version as the changelog is hardcoded in the package config files in the update-version step.